hariscybersquare/file_repo/README.md

                 thread1.start()

 ```
-in the manage.py takes care of this part.
+in the manage.py takes care of this part and the file metadata information is stored to the table file_repo.
+The API http://127.0.0.1:8000/api/filesapp/True/ returns the archived files and http://127.0.0.1:8000/api/filesapp/False/ returns the unarchived files.

+The business logic is that all the files which is more than 5 days will be in the status of archived.

 ## Thought process